- Policy report | The geopolitics of digital standards: China’s role in standard-setting organisations

 Mobile standards are a set of standards developed for best communication via mobile devices.
 They incorporate standards regarding mobile networks and their compatibility with mobile operators.
 Mobile networks are networks in which the last communication link is wireless.

 The next step for mobile standards was the development of the fifth generation cellular network technology: the 5G network.
 The first implementation of 5G standards started in March 2019.
-5G networks were envisaged as networks for massive device connectivity, high-speed Internet, and low-communication latency.
-The development of 5G networks is lead by business sector players such as: Intel, Huawei, Qualcomm, and Cisco.
+5G networks were envisaged as networks for massive device connectivity, high-speed internet, and low-communication latency.
+More recently, discussions have emerged on the development of 6G networks and related standards.

 Standards that are open (i.e. open internet standards) allow developers to set up new services without requiring permission.
 Examples include the world wide web and a range of internet protocols.
 The open approach to standards development has been affirmed by a number of institutions.
 One such affirmation is the OpenStand initiative, endorsed by bodies such as the IEEE, the IETF, the Internet Architecture Board, the World Wide Web Consortium (W3C), and the Internet Society.